DLR-AMR/t8code_JOSS/paper.md

 \autoref{tab:t8code_runtimes}, [@holke_optimized_2021].
-Furthermore, in a prototype code [@Dreyer2021] implementing a high-order discontinuous Galerkin method (DG) for advection-diffusion equations on dynamically adaptive hexahedral meshes we obverve a 12 times speed-up compared to non-AMR meshes with only an overall 15\% runtime contribution of `t8code`; see \autoref{fig:t8code_runtimes}.
+Furthermore, in a prototype code [@Dreyer2021] implementing a high-order discontinuous Galerkin method (DG) for advection-diffusion equations on dynamically adaptive hexahedral meshes we obverve a speed-up of 12 compared to non-AMR meshes with only an overall 15\% runtime contribution of `t8code`; see \autoref{fig:t8code_runtimes}.